Robbyswimmer/SPARC/README.md

 LLMs are increasingly used in streaming applications—code assistants, document QA systems, live meeting agents—but are limited by their context window (e.g., 2K-8K tokens).
 Most current systems use simple heuristics that fail to adapt based on content relevance or task reward.
 SPARC introduces a trained policy that performs real-time memory management based on context utility and budget trade-offs.

+The desired outcome from utilizing SPARC is savings in terms of compute time and runtime costs associated with LLMs.
+Current calculations suggest that reducing total prompt tokens in medium sized models by even 1% could yield savings.
+Early experiments have suggested SPARC can achieve better results than this and the goal is to reduce prompt size by 20-30% so that even smaller models can benefit from SPARC implementations in their pipelines.

 # Features

-RL environment StreamingQAGym based on Gymnasium
+-- RL environment StreamingQAGym based on Gymnasium

-Support for KEEP, DROP, and (soon) COMPRESS actions
+-- Support for KEEP, DROP, and (soon) COMPRESS actions

-PPO-based training with Stable-Baselines3
+-- PPO-based training with Stable-Baselines3

-Pluggable reward function combining QA accuracy (EM + F1) and token cost
+-- Pluggable reward function combining QA accuracy (EM + F1) and token cost

 Frozen LLM inference via llama-cpp-python with 4-bit GGUF models